How to Run PPC Campaigns in Google Ads

 For example, if the main goal of your video campaign is to direct users to your lead capture landing page then your metrics could be session, paid views, cost-per-visit, earned subscriber, impression, cost-per-visit, signup completion goal, and engagement rate.

 By default, this report shows campaign as a primary dimension so you can switch between ad content and video to video data to further segment your data.

-AdWords shopping campaigns are designed for retail merchants.
+Google Ads shopping campaigns are designed for retail merchants.
 They are different than text ads as they feature the product’s photo, title, price, business name, and more.
-To read campaign reports Google recommends that both AdWords and Analytics accounts should sync and auto-tagging should be enabled.
+To read campaign reports Google recommends that both Google Ads and Analytics accounts should sync and auto-tagging should be enabled.

 Once it’s done, you need a Google Merchant Centre account to set up your shopping campaigns.

 With the help of shopping campaign report, you can analyze which shopping campaigns are more successful than others.
 Metrics like click-through-rate and conversion rate can easily separate winners from losers.

 - These campaigns do not use keywords, instead, they use product attributes (photos, feature..etc) in your merchant center data feed.

 - You can get more clicks with shopping campaigns as users directly look at product pictures which convinces them to click.

 Other than that you can add your product features, pricing, ebook download landing page links to your ad and analyze which landing page as a sitelink is performing well and producing more user engagement.